STEllAR-GROUP/hpx/docs/sphinx/manual/hpx_runtime_and_resources.rst

 To add a thread pool use the :cpp:member:`hpx::resource::partitioner::create_thread_pool` method.
-If you simply want to use the default scheduler and scheduler options it is enough to call ``rp.create_thread_pool("my-thread-pool")``.
+If you simply want to use the default scheduler and scheduler options, it is enough to call ``rp.create_thread_pool("my-thread-pool")``.

 Then, to add resources to the thread pool you can use the